lafajardo/HowdyA11Y/README.md

 │
 └── lib/
     ├── ai/
-    │   ├── anthropic-client.ts # Claude API wrapper
+    │   ├── gemini-client.ts       # Google Gemini API wrapper
     │   ├── prompts.ts             # System prompts for each AI endpoint
-    │   └── rate-limit.ts       # IP-based rate limiting
+    │   ├── rate-limit.ts          # IP-based rate limiting
+    │   ├── focus-trap.ts          # Focus trap utility for AI chat
+    │   └── use-ai-fetch.ts        # Client-side AI fetch hook
+    ├── auth0.ts                   # Auth0 client configuration
+    ├── supabase.ts                # Supabase client configuration
+    ├── progress/
+    │   └── server-sync.ts         # Server-side progress sync via Supabase
     ├── simulations/
     │   ├── colorblind-filters.ts  # SVG feColorMatrix filters
     │   └── blur-effects.ts        # CSS blur simulation
     └── validation/
         └── engine.ts              # Validation rule engine (contrast, HTML, custom)
 ```

 ---

 ## AI Integration

-The app integrates Anthropic Claude via three API routes, all rate-limited by IP address:
+The app integrates Google Gemini 2.5 Flash via three API routes, all rate-limited by IP address.
+AI features require sign-in via Auth0.

 ### `POST /api/ai/chat` - Trail Guide Chat

 A floating mentor chat panel (bottom-right of every page) answers general WCAG questions.
-When the user is on a challenge page, the current challenge context is injected into the system prompt so Claude can give relevant, specific guidance.
+When the user is on a challenge page, the current challenge context is injected into the system prompt so Gemini can give relevant, specific guidance.

 ### `POST /api/ai/explain` - Concept Explanation

-The **Explain** button on challenge pages sends the current challenge's accessibility concept to Claude for a plain-language explanation tailored to the specific scenario.
+The **Explain** button on challenge pages sends the current challenge's accessibility concept to Gemini for a plain-language explanation tailored to the specific scenario.

 ### `POST /api/ai/hint` - Challenge Hints

 The **Get a Hint** button provides progressive hints for the current challenge.
 Each hint used deducts points from the final score (penalty varies by difficulty).

-All three endpoints use structured system prompts that frame Claude as a knowledgeable but encouraging Western-themed mentor, "the Trail Guide."
+All three endpoints use structured system prompts that frame Gemini as a knowledgeable but encouraging Western-themed mentor, "the Trail Guide."

+---

+## Authentication & Data

+### Auth0

+Users sign in via [Auth0](https://auth0.com/) to unlock AI features and persist progress across devices.
+The app uses `@auth0/nextjs-auth0` v4 with server-side session management.
+Without signing in, users can browse challenges but cannot use the AI Trail Guide, and progress is stored only in localStorage.

+### Supabase

+For authenticated users, challenge progress (scores, completion status, hints used) is synced to a [Supabase](https://supabase.com/) PostgreSQL database via server-side API routes (`/api/progress`).
+This enables cross-device persistence.
+Direct Supabase access is server-only using a service role key.

 ---